AntonSol919/linkspace/lns.md

 ### How do I register?

-This is currently still a manual process as its not a high priority and other parts is still missing.
+This is currently still a manual process as its not a high priority.
 However, you can pre-register your name to make sure its yours.

 To make a :free claim get the `lk` and `linkspace-lns` utility from the download or build from source.